ritual-net/infernet-container-starter/projects/hello-world/hello-world.md

 Welcome to the first tutorial of Infernet!
 In this tutorial we will guide you through the process of setting up and running an Infernet Node, and then demonstrate how to create and monitor off-chain compute jobs and on-chain subscriptions.

-To interact with infernet, one could either create a job by accessing an infernet node directly through it's API (we'll refer to this as an off-chain job), or by creating a subscription on-chain (we'll refer to this as an on-chain job).
+To interact with infernet, one could either create a job by accessing an Infernet Node directly through it's API (we'll refer to this as an off-chain job), or by creating a subscription on-chain (we'll refer to this as an on-chain job).

 ## Requesting an off-chain job: Hello World!

-This project is a simple [flask-app](container/src/app.py) that is compatible with `infernet`, and simply [echoes what you send to it](container/src/app.py#L16).
+This project is a simple [flask-app](container/src/app.py) that is compatible with Infernet, and simply [echoes what you send to it](container/src/app.py#L16).

 ### Install Docker & Verify Installation